-If you’re a BT Broadband subscriber, you’ve probably sat hunched over your smartphone watching glamorous Premier League ties such as Stoke vs Middlesbrough or England getting smashed in The Ashes.
+If you’re a BT Broadband subscriber, you’ve probably sat hunched over your smartphone watching glamorous Premier League ties such as Stoke vs Burnley or England getting smashed in The Ashes.
 That’s because the free BT Sport provision only applies to the mobile app – if you want to watch BT Sport on the 40in panel of pixels in your living room, you have to pay The Man.
 Unless, that is, you know of a workaround like the one we’re about to show you…

 Most attempts to stream video from the BT Sport app to the television end in abject failure.
 BT’s technicians might struggle to get their Smart Hubs working properly, but they are smart enough to block off basic stream-sharing capabilities.
 For example, the Chromecast button is greyed out within the BT Sport app for Android.